 Graduating Seniors are eligible for two Exchange Fellowships for study in France:

 The First fellowship, without stipend, offers an affiliation with the most prestigious of French graduate schools, the École Normale Supérieure (ENS) in Paris, and includes a free room, ENS library privileges and a card of admission to any university course in Paris, including those at the ENS.
 The second fellowship is a teaching assistantship in English language and American civilization at the Université de Dijon.
 The Dijon assistantship pays a monthly stipend of approximately 1150 euros after taxes, for 12 months (October-September) for nine months of teaching (mid-September through mid-June), and assures free admission to courses at the University.
 Fluency in French and a formal written statement in French are prerequisites to candidacy for either fellowship.
 For the ENS Fellowship, applicants should prepare a two-page proposal in which they describe their study plans for their stay in France.
 Applicants for the Dijon Fellowship should submit a two-page statement describing the methods and materials they would use to teach a course on American culture and civilization.
 All seniors are invited to apply for either or both positions, but we ask applicants to express a clear preference for one of the two.
-Statements of study plans written in French must be left in the Department office (Barrett 201) by 4:00 p.m. on a date early in March 2018, to be determined.
+Statements of study plans written in French must be left in the Department office (Barrett 201) by 4:30 p.m. on March 2, 2018.
 For more information, contact the Department Secretary.

 Every year the Department recognizes the distinguished work of two of its students in the form of the following awards:

 - The Jeffrey J. Carre Award.
 Established in 1983 by his family, friends, professional colleagues and students, the Jeffrey J. Carre Award is presented to a sophomore or junior who has demonstrated excellence in the French language.
 The Prize is to be used toward travel in France during the summer following the award.